All Hazards

 Dealing With Dust in Ceramics

-Indoor air pollution of all types is considered one of most important health hazards of our time.
+Indoor air pollution of all types is considered one of the most important health hazards of our time.
 The dramatic rise in the incidence of Asthma is said to be evidence of this.
 Ceramic arts, crafts, production and lab testing can generate significant dust if it is not managed properly.
 Ceramic educational programs can come under scrutiny because of dust concerns.
-Here are suggestions will to reduce your exposure and make your workplace safe.
+Here are suggestions to reduce your exposure and make your workplace safe.

 Common Sense